M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 * **Security**

-  - EGA security issues - to be used if there is a security breach
+  - GDI security issues - to be used if there is a security breach

 - **Delete**